-The arena Vince Carter will play his 21st NBA season in hasn’t been around as long as Carter has.
-Philips Arena opened September 18, 1999 and plays host to the Hawks, the WNBA’s Atlanta Dream, and the now departed Atlanta Thrashers of the NHL.
+The arena Vince Carter is playing his 21st NBA season in hasn’t been around as long as Carter has.
+Philips Arena opened September 18, 1999 and plays host to the Hawks, the WNBA’s Atlanta Dream, and the now-departed Atlanta Thrashers of the NHL.

 15. The Sopranos